Shafiq-456/Cric-IQ-/README.md

 ---

-## 🎯 What is CricIQ?
+## 🎯 What is Cric IQ?

-CricIQ is an intelligent cricket assistant that lets you ask any cricket question in plain English and get smart, data-grounded answers instantly.
+Cric IQ is an intelligent cricket assistant that lets you ask any cricket question in plain English and get smart, data-grounded answers instantly.

 **Ask anything like:**
 - *"Who is the best batsman against fast bowlers?"*